saaj376/JumpTube/README.md

 3. The system extracts the video transcript
 4. AI processes the content to generate structured notes
 5. View or export the summarized content

-## Troubleshooting

-- **Import errors**: Make sure all dependencies are installed with `pip install -r requirements.txt`
-- **API errors**: Verify your API key is correct and the YouTube Data API v3 is enabled
-- **Jump navigation errors**: Ensure the video has available transcripts and OpenAI API is configured
-- **Voice recognition issues**: Check microphone permissions and audio input quality
-- **Summarization errors**: Check your OpenAI API key and internet connection for AI features
-- **Transcript issues**: Some videos may not have available transcripts

 ## License